 Data

-This page includes brief descriptions for each data layer that appears in Your Water Data and is available for interaction and visualization in California Water Data Tool.
+This page includes brief descriptions for each data layer that appears in Your Water Data and is available for interaction and visualization in The Drinking Water Tool.
 Where available, spatial data (shapefiles) and metadata are available for download as (.zip) files.
 If using any data layers or related information for analysis or reporting, please cite according to each layer’s guidelines.

 Contents